-"'Only you are the man I want to see.
-They tell me that you are better acquainted with the woods than any person in these parts; and I will pay you anything in reason if you will be my guide for a few days.'
+"Only you are the man I want to see.
+They tell me that you are better acquainted with the woods than any person in these parts; and I will pay you anything in reason if you will be my guide for a few days."

-" ' Where do you want to go ?' said I.

-"'Nowhere in particular,' says he.
-'I want to go here and there, in all directions, to collect plants and flowers.'

-"That is still-hunting with a vengeance," thought I. 'To-day I must drag in my oats.
+"Where do you want to go?" said I.-"Nowhere in particular," says he.
+"I want to go here and there, in all directions, to collect plants and flowers."
+That is still-hunting with a vengeance, thought I. "Today I must drag in my oats.
 If to-morrow will suit, we will be off."

-"'And your charge ?' said he.
-'I like to be certain of that.'

-"'A dollar a day.
-My time and labour upon my farm, at this busy season, is worth more than that.'
+"And your charge?" said he.
+"I like to be certain of that"-"A dollar a-day.
+My time and labour upon my farm, at this busy season, is worth more than that."

-"'True,' said he.
-'Well, I'll give you what you ask.
-At what time will you be ready to start ?

-"' By daybreak, if you wish it.'
+"True," said he.
+"Well, I'll give you what you ask.
+At what time will you be ready to start?"
+"By daybreak if you wish it."

-"Away he went; and by daylight next morning he was at my door, mounted upon a stout French pony.
-'What are you going to do with that beast? said I. 'Horses are of no use on the road that you and I are to travel.
-You had better leave him in my stable.'
+'Away he went; and by daylight next morning he was at my door. mounted upon a stout French pony.
+"What are you going to do with that beast?" said I. "Horses are of no use on the road that you and I are to travel.
+You had better leave him in my stable."-"I want him to carry my traps," said he; "it may be some days that we shall be

-"'I want him to carry my traps,' said he; it may be some days that we shall be absent.'
-"I assured him that he must be his own beast of burthen, and carry his axe, and blanket, and wallet of food upon his own back.
+'I assured him that he must be his own beast of burthen, and carry his axe, and blanket, and wallet of food upon his own back.
 The little body did not much relish this arrangement; but as there was no help for it, he very good-naturedly complied.
-Off we set, and soon climbed the steep ridge at the back of your farm, and got upon -lake plains.
-The woods were flush with flowers, and the little man grew into such an ecstasy, that at every fresh specimen he uttered a yell of joy, cut a caper in the air, and flung himself down upon them, as if he was drunk with delight.
-'Oh, what treasures! what treasures !' he cried.
-'I shall make my fortune !'
+Off we set, and soon climbed the steep cestasy, that at every fresh specimen he uttered a yell of joy, cut a caper in the air, and flung himself down upon them, as if he was drunk with delight.
+"Oh, what treasures! what treasures!" he cried.
+"I shall make my fortune!"

-" It is seldom I laugh," quoth Brian, " but I could not help laughing at this odd little man; for it was not the beautiful blossoms, such as you delight to paint, that drew forth these exclamations, but the queer little plants which he had rummaged for at the roots of old trees, among the moss and long grass.
-He sat upon a decayed trunk, which lay in our path, I do believe for a long hour, making an oration over some greyish things, spotted with red, that grew upon it, which looked more like mould than plants, declaring himself repaid for all the trouble and expense he had been at, if it were only to obtain a sight of them.
-I gathered him a beautiful blossom of the lady's slipper; but he pushed it back when I presented it to him, saying, 'Yes, yes; 'tis very fine.
-I have seen that often before; but these lichens are splendid.'
+'It is seldom I laugh,' quoth Brian, 'but I could' not help laughing at this odd little man; for it was not the beautiful blossoms, such as you delight to paint, that drew forth these exclamations, but the queer little plants, which he had rummaged for at the roots of old trees, among the moss and long grass.
+He sat upon a decayed trunk, which lay m our path, I do believe for a long hour, making an oration over some greyish things, spotted with red, that grew upon it, which looked more like mould than plants, declaring himself repaid for all the trouble and expense he had been at, if it were only to obtain a sight of them.
+I gathered him a beautiful blossom of the lady's slipper; but he pushed it back when I presented it to him, saying, "Yes, yes; 'tis very fine.
+I have seen that often before: but these lichens are splendid."

-"The man had so little taste that I thought him a fool, and so I left him to talk to his dear plants, while I shot partridges for our supper.
-We spent six days in the woods, and the little man filled his tin case with all sorts of rubbish, as if he wilfully shut his eyes to the beautiful flowers, and chose only to admire ugly, insignificant plants that everybody else passes by without noticing, and which, often as I had been in the woods, I never had observed before.
-I never pursued a deer with such earnestness as he continued his hunt for what he called 'specimens.'
+'The man had so little taste that I thought him a fool, and so I left him to talk to his dear plants, while I shot partridges for our supper.
+We spent six days in the woods, and the little man filled his black wallet with all sorts of rubbish, as if he wilfully shut his eyes to the beautiful flowers, and chose only to admire ugly, insignificant plants that everybody else passes by without noticing, and which, often as I had been in the woods, I never had observed before.
+I never pursued a deer with such earnestness as he continued his hunt for what he called "specimens."